Sounds serious, huh? If you’re in business to make money, it is.

 Improve Your Response Time

-Doing something as simple as setting up Instant Replies on your Facebook Business Page and using the Response Assistant to generate automated messages that engage customers and guide them to frequently asked questions until you’re back online is one way to improve your chances of registering your business in the race for their sale.
+Doing something as simple as setting up Instant Replies on your Facebook Business Page and using the Response Assistant to generate automated messages that engage customers and guide them to frequently asked questions until you’re back online is one way to improve your chances of registering your business in the race for a sale.